TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 ## Part 1
 Write a function `fruit_pluralizer`.
 It will take in a list of fruit and return nothing.
 The function should update the values of the list so that the values are plural.
 If the fruit name ends in a 'y' remove the 'y' and add 'ies', otherwise add an 's'.

-1. Create the function contract for fruit_pluralizer.
+1. Create the function contract for `fruit_pluralizer`.
-2. provide a few examples that confirm fruit_pluralizer works as expected
+2. Provide a few examples that confirm `fruit_pluralizer` works as expected.
-	* include examples with 'berry'
+	* Include examples with 'berry'
-	* what if the list is empty
+	* What if the list is empty?
-	* what if the fruit ends in 's'
+	* What if the fruit ends in 's'?

 ### Example
 Example of the file: